LaunchCodeEducation/lchs/src/chapters/flask-intro/project.rst

    a.
 Drag-and-drop your old file into the ``static`` folder.
 A dialog box
       might pop up and ask if you really want to do this.
 Agree.

-         OR
+      *OR*

    b.
-Copy/paste your old code into the empty ``style.css`` file.
-You now have
+Copy your old code and paste it into the empty ``style.css`` file.
+You now
-      two copies of the same code on your machine.
-This isn't really DRY, but we don't judge (much).
+      have two copies of the same code on your machine.
+This isn't really DRY, but we won't judge (much).

 #.
-Do something similar to get your Part 1 HTML code into the ``user_message``
+Follow a similar process to move your old HTML code into the
-   file.
+   ``user_message`` file.
 #.
 Once the two files are in place, launch the ``webcaesar.py`` program.
 Open
    your browser and navigate to the form page.

    a.
 If you used a different name for your ``.html`` file, update the
       ``render_template()`` function in the Python code.
    b.
-Remember to use ``url_for`` in your template to link the stylesheet to
+Remember to use ``url_for`` in your template to link it to the
-      the HTML.
+      stylesheet.

 #.
 When your form renders properly, save and commit your setup.